JimFest

 Featured Keynote and Panels

-The conference begins at 9am on Thursday May 30 and concludes at noon on Saturday June 1.
+Registration begins at 8:30am on Thursday May 30.
+The first session begins 8:55 am on Thursday May 30 and the conference concludes at noon on Saturday June 1.

 Keynote Address